ese3500/final-project-jessi_winston/README.md

 - SRS 01: The system shall measure the bend of flex sensors with a resolution of 10 bits, and the data shall be sampled every 50 milliseconds +/- 5 milliseconds.

-   - Final Project Reflection: SRS 01
+   - Final Project Reflection: We sampled the flex sensor every 500 milliseconds, but apart from that this requirement was fulfilled.

 - SRS 02: The accelerometer shall measure 3-axis acceleration with 16-bit depth every 100 milliseconds +/- 10 milliseconds.

-  - Final Project Reflection: SRS 02 was fulfilled.
+  - Final Project Reflection: We sampled the accelerometer every 500 milliseconds, but apart from that this requirement was fulfilled.

 - SRS 03: The software shall map the sensor data to servo positions with a precision of 1 degree.

-  - Final Project Reflection: SRS 03 was fulfilled.
+  - Final Project Reflection: We decided to map the sensor data using discrete intervals as opposed to a continuous interval.
+This design choice was to reduce noise/variation in the sensor readings (we didn't want the arm to be too sensitive).

 - SRS 04: The software shall update the robotic arm’s position in response to gesture changes within 50 milliseconds.

-  - Final Project Reflection: SRS 04 was fulfilled.
+  - Final Project Reflection: The response to gesture changes was about 500 milliseconds, but apart from that this requirement was fulfilled.

 - SRS 05: The system shall communicate via Bluetooth (or Wifi for Blynk app control), sending control signals from the glove to the robotic arm with a latency of less than 100 milliseconds.

-  - Final Project Reflection: SRS 05 was fulfilled.
+  - Final Project Reflection: SRS 05 was not fulfilled for the final demp.
+We decided to omit this portion to ensure that the data coming from the sensors and being sent to the servos was correctly synchronized.

 - SRS 06: The system shall implement a hard stop feature to prevent servo motors from exceeding their maximum angle, protecting the gears from stripping.

-  - Final Project Reflection: SRS 06 was fulfilled.
+  - Final Project Reflection: Although we don't have a "hard stop" feature, based on the range of the servo and arm motion, we limited the OCRnA and OCRnB values (which determine the angles of the servos).

 - SRS 07: The software shall not permit gesture commands that would cause the robotic arm to exceed its physical limitations.

-  - Final Project Reflection: SRS 07 was fulfilled.
+  - Similar to SRS specification 07 - we don't have a "gesture commands" feature, however, bosed on the range of the servo and arm motion, we limited the OCRnA/OCRnB values (which determine the angles of the servos).
+This is also related to our use of discrete OCRnA/OCRnB values (as opposed to a continuous range).

 - SRS 08: The software shall not process input data that falls outside of predefined thresholds for sensor readings.